Gbox4/tstock/README.md

 ### PyPI

-`tstock` is also available as a Python 3 package.
+`tstock` is available as a Python 3 package.
 You can install it using `pip`:

 ```bash
 pip install tstock # use pip3 on Ubuntu 18.04 and older